0xC0DE6502/elementum-releases/README.md

 ![Elementum Screenshot 3](https://github.com/0xC0DE6502/elementum-releases/blob/main/res/screenshot3.png?raw=true)
 ![Elementum Screenshot 4](https://github.com/0xC0DE6502/elementum-releases/blob/main/res/screenshot4.png?raw=true)

 In a strange, hostile world electronic components have taken the 6502 CPU hostage.
 Its 8 status flags are scattered all over each of the 32 levels.
 You, a brave electron, have to collect the flags and free the 6502.
-Watch out for enemies especially your nemesis: the positron.
+Watch out for enemies, especially your nemesis: the positron.

 ## Controls (redefinable)